linuxforphp/flare-smart-contracts/deployment/chain-config/README.md

 - `priceEpochDurationSeconds` -
     Price epoch duration, in seconds.
 Typical production value is 180 (3 minutes).

-- `rewardEpochsStartDelayHours` -
+- `rewardEpochsStartDelayPriceEpochs` -
-    Offset of the start of reward epochs from the time of deploy, in hours.
-May have decimals.
-Typical value is 0.17 which is about 10 mins.
+    Offset of the start of reward epochs from the time of deploy, in number of price epochs.
+Typical production value is 3 which is 9 mins.

 - `votePowerIntervalFraction` -
     Defines interval from which vote power block is randomly selected as a fraction of previous reward epoch.